Here’s a look at college football’s Heisman Trophy.

-School with the most wins: Notre Dame, with 7 winners, and Ohio State with 7 wins (One player won twice - see below)
+School with the most wins: Notre Dame and the University of Oklahoma are tied with seven winners, and Ohio State with seven wins.
+(One player won twice - see below)

-There are 928 ballots: "Sectional representatives" choose 145 voters, usually sports journalists, in six regions across the country, for 870 ballots.
-Each former Heisman winner can vote (57), and there is 1 popular vote, sponsored by Nissan.
+There are 927 ballots: “Sectional representatives” choose 145 voters, usually sports journalists, in six regions across the country, for 870 ballots.
+Each former Heisman winner can vote (56) and there is one fan vote through a special program. (as of 2020)

 1936 - The award is renamed in honor of John Heisman.